-• Clinical Service W a.
-Triage/Urgent /eekly Hours

-b.
-Individual Client Hours 8-9

-c.
-Group 1.5

-• Structured Training

-a.
-Training Seminars 2

-b.
-Outreach 3 outreaches/semester

-• Supervision

-a.
-Individual supervision 1-2

-b.
-Training Coordinator 0-1

-c.
-Case Conference (Group Supervision with GTA coho rt) 2

-d.
-Group Therapy Supervision 0.5

-• Administration

-a.
-Full Staff Meeting 0.5-1

-b.
-Committee (Fall Disposition) 0-1

-c.
-Paperwork and Case Management Duties 3-4

-c.
-Faperwork and Case Management Duties 5-4
+• Clinical Service a.
+Triage/Urgent b.
+Individual Client Hours c.
+Group Weekly Hours 2 8-9 1.5 • Structured Training a.
+Training Seminars b.
+Outreach 2 3 outreaches/semester • Supervision a.
+Individual supervision b.
+Training Coordinator c.
+Case Conference (Group Supervision with GTA cold.
+Group Therapy Supervision 1-2 0-1 nort) 2 0.5 • Administration a.
+Full Staff Meeting b.
+Committee (Fall Disposition) c.
+Paperwork and Case Management Duties 0.5-1 0-1 3-4

-- \ If triage or urgent times are reduced, an appropriate increase in individual clients is expected. - \\ Each intern is required to give a two-semester commitment to one group. - \\\ Counseling Interns will participate in the majority of the following training series: Counseling and Social Work Orientation Trainings and Counseling Interns are required to attend the Practice Issues Seminar.
+- If triage or urgent times are reduced, an appropriate increase in individual clients is expected. - \\ Each intern is required to give a two-semester commitment to one group.

+- \\\ Counseling Interns will participate in the majority of the following training series: Counseling and Social Work Orientation Trainings and Counseling Interns are required to attend the Practice Issues Seminar.
 If time allows, Counseling Interns can elect to attend additional trainings. - \\\\ Counseling Interns may serve on one CCS committee or task groups each semester, thus they will have potential exposure to two of the working committees of the agency.
 During Fall Semester, Interns will serve on Disposition Committee.
 A second committee is optional each semester but involvement in committee work should be done with workload in mind and in consultation with individual supervisor and training coordinator.